zhangpenglin/ionic-cli/README.md

 ## Icon and Splash Screen Image Generation

 Automatically generate icons and splash screens from source images to create each size needed for each platform, in addition to copying each resized and cropped image into each platform's resources directory.
-Source images can either be a `png` or `psd` __Photoshop file__.
+Source images can either be a `png`, `psd` __Photoshop__ or `ai` __Illustrator` file.
 Images are generated using Ionic's image resizing and cropping server, instead of requiring special libraries and plugins to be installed locally.

 Since each platform has different image requirements, it's best to make a source image for the largest size needed, and let the CLI do all the resizing, cropping and copying for you.
 Newly generated images will be placed in the `resources` directory at the root of the Cordova project.
 Additionally, the CLI will update and add the correct `<platform>` configs to the project's [config.xml](http://cordova.apache.org/docs/en/edge/config_ref_images.md.html#Icons%20and%20Splash%20Screens) file.